graphql-mocks/graphql-mocks/packages/docs/docs/resolver-map/available-middlewares.md

 * Package: `@graphql-mocks/mirage`
 * [Documenation](/docs/guides/mirage-js)

+*Note:* If starting new it's easier to use GraphQL Paper which works natively with GraphQL, including connections/relationships.
+GraphQL Paper solves the same use cases as Mirage but in a GraphQL-first way using the GraphQL Schema with more extensibility and features like events, custom validations, hooks.
+If migrating from an existing a Mirage setup then using the Mirage JS middleware is likely a good fit.

 [Mirage JS](https://miragejs.com/) is a tool for mocking out REST APIs and includes a stateful ORM and DB layer.
 The `@graphql-mocks/mirage` provides a middleware that leverages the ORM and DB from Mirage JS to provide stateful GraphQL queries so that data can be persisted, mutated and reflect real-world scenarios.
 See the [documentation](/docs/guides/mirage-js) for all details and plenty of examples.